garjen55/MD-101T00-ManagingModernDesktops/Instructions/Labs/0303-Configuring Enterprise State Roaming.md

 3. On the **Sync your settings** page, verify that **Sync settings** is set to **On**.

-4. Close the Settings window.
+4. On SEA-WS2 perform the following customizations:

-5. On SEA-WS2 perform the following customizations:
+   - Change the desktop background picture (right-click the desktop-> Personalize)

-   - Pin Feedback Hub, Calculator, and Calendar to the Start screen.
+   - Change the mouse pointer color (Settings-> Ease of Access-> Mouse Pointer)

-   - Pin Maps to the taskbar
+5. Close the Settings window.

 6. On **SEA-WS2**, on the taskbar, select **Microsoft Edge** and in the address bar, type **www.microsoft.com/learn**, and then press **Enter**.